Aaron-Bopp/TIM/40_Evergreens/The actual work of being a good person isn't explored by Evangelicalism.md

 ^[the ethics and success of it's teachings are up for debate] [[Evangelicalism has commodified faith for profit]] and so they have largely abandoned this doctrine.

 "Have [[faith]] and you will be saved.
 Believe in the lord god and he will make your pain go away."
-These are empty promises. [[Evangelicalism]] hides the work and the struggle so that it can convert and control more people: [[Worldviews are wrong if they make life seem easy and simple]]
+These are empty promises. [[Evangelicalism]] hides the work and the struggle so that it can convert and control more people: [[Worldviews should not make life seem easy and simple]]
 %%
 #TO/TEND/DEOBFUSCATE difference between [[Evangelicalism has commodified faith for profit]] and this, especially this para
 %%